-Consider the rocket in the left half of Fig.14 whose engines are powered somewhere in open space, far away from any star or planet.
-According to Newton's Second Law of Motion (see Classical Physics, page 3), if the engine force is constant the acceleration will be constant too.
-The thrust may be adjusted in a way that the acceleration is exactly $g = 9.81 \frac{m}{s^2}$ , equal to the acceleration in Earth's gravitational field.
+Principle of equivalence Consider the rocket in the left half of Fig. 1.14 whose engines are powered somewhere in open space, far away from any star or planet.
+According to Newton's Second Law of Motion (see 1.1 Classical Physics), if the engine force is constant the acceleration will be constant too.
+The thrust may be adjusted in a way that the acceleration is exactly g=9.81ms-2, equal to the acceleration in Earth's gravitational field.
 The passenger will then be able to stand on the rocket's bottom as if it were Earth's surface, since the floor of the rocket exerts exactly the same force on him in both cases.
-Compare it to the right half of Fig.14; the two situations are equivalent.
-'Heavy mass' and 'inert mass' are actually the same.
+Compare it to the right half of Fig. 1.14; the two situations are equivalent.
+"Heavy mass" and "inert mass" are actually the same.

 One might object that there should still be many differences.
 Specifically one should expect that a physicist who is locked up in such a starship (without windows) should be able to find out whether it is standing on Earth or accelerating in space.
-The surprising result of General Relativity is that he will get exactly the same experimental results in both cases.
+The surprising result of GR is that he will get exactly the same experimental results in both cases.
 Imagine that the rocket is quite long, and our physicist sends out a laser beam from the rocket's bottom to its top.
 In the case of the accelerating rocket we would not be surprised that the frequency of the light beam decreases, since the receiver would virtually move away from the source while the beam is on the way.
 This effect is the familiar Doppler shift.
 We wouldn't expect the light frequency (and therefore its intensity) to decrease inside a stationary rocket too, but that's exactly what happens in Earth's gravitational field!
-The light beam has to 'climb up' in the field, thereby losing energy, which becomes apparent in a lower frequency.
+The light beam has to "climb up" in the field, thereby losing energy, which becomes apparent in a lower frequency.
 Obviously, as opposed to common belief so far, light is affected by gravity.

-Figure 14: Equivalence of Rocket Standing on Earth and Rocket Accelerated in Space (no Inertial Frames)
+Fig. 1.14 Equivalence of rocket standing on Earth and rocket accelerated in space (no inertial frames)